ayoayco/McFly/README.md

 McFly - Back to the Basics.
 Into the Future.
 ---

-McFly is a full-stack web framework that never gets in the way between you and the web platform.
+**McFly** is a full-stack framework that clears the way toward leveraging the full power of the web platform...

+- HTML pages
+- Server-Side Rendering
+- Custom Elements
+- REST APIs
+- Deploy Anywhere

-## Ambitious Goals
+## Project Goals
 We want a way to:
 1. create web apps with vanilla custom elements
 1. write real .HTML files